 Deputy Headmaster - James Johnson, BA (London) MPhil (Dublin)

 James Johnson joined Ardingly College in 2016 from Tonbridge School where he taught English to all ages, was a boarding Housemaster and coached the 1st XV and 1st VII rugby for a number of years, as well as cricket and athletics.
 As an undergraduate he read English Literature at UCL and he then studied for an MPhil in Anglo-Irish Literature at Trinity College Dublin, before completing his PGCE at Cambridge.
 His first teaching job was at Cheltenham College.
 He is married to Rachel, a psychologist who works for Young Epilepsy, a charity in Lingfield.
 They have two children, Joseph and Emma.
 Having worked in both single sex and co-educational schools, and enjoyed both immensely, moving to Ardingly has been a welcome reminder of the ways in which teaching both girls and boys in class enriches all discussion.
 He also says: "I am delighted to be in a quintessentially British school which is at ease with its international mix of cultures and global outlook."

-Assistant Head (Sixth Form) - Georgina Dore, MA (Oxon)
+Assistant Head (Sixth Form) - Georgina Stafford, MA (Oxon)